raj161100/AI-project/README.md

 Code of Book selection through corelation: Rithwik Raj 11805228
-Code for the Pearson matrix amd rating: Naveen
+Code for the Pearson matrix amd rating: Naveen Kumar 11802980
-Code for the layout and selection of books : Vineeth Reddy
+Code for the layout and selection of books : Vineeth Reddy 11802866